-Waste Type / Stream Description / Characteristics Estimated Amount of Waste a Potential Environmental Effects Waste Management / Handling Domestic Garbage (camp garbage) Food and other general waste from campsites. ~ 2,300 m Can attract animals if not properly discarded.
-Domestic garbage would be stored in covered metal containers, and hauled to an approved local municipal landfill, pending written agreement by the owning/operating authority.
-The Hamlet of Fort Liard has confirmed that weekly waste pick up will be provided from North Work Camp Site Location Option 1 (Appendix D).
+Waste Type / Stream Description / Characteristics Estimated Amount of Waste ^a Potential Environmental Effects Waste Management / Handling Contaminated Excavation Water Groundwater containing residual materials (i.e., known contamination at PM-1).
+Unknown Could cause human and environmental health impacts if not immediately removed.
+Potential impacts to aquatic species and water quality.
+If excavation water suspected of containing contamination is encountered, it will be pumped into portable tanks and hauled off-site to KBL in Yellowknife.
+Domestic Garbage (camp garbage) Food and other general waste from campsites. ~2,300 m 3 Can attract animals if not properly disposed.
+Domestic garbage will be stored in covered metal containers, and hauled to an approved facility, pending written agreement by the owning/operating authority.
+The Hamlet of Fort Liard has confirmed that weekly waste pick up will be provided from the North work camp site(Appendix D).
 Residual Vegetation and Slash from Brushing Wood waste too small for use as timber or firewood.
-N/A b Could cause loss or alteration of wildlife habitat and increased fire hazard from accumulation of slash.
-To be used as rollback material along the right-ofway.
+N/A ^b Could cause loss or alteration of wildlife habitat and increased fire hazard from accumulation of slash.
+To be used as rollback material along the right-of-way.
 Will follow the Northern Land Use Guidelines: Roads and Trails (GNWT-Lands 2014).

-&lt;sup>a Estimates can be adjusted in subsequent versions of this document if more accurate information becomes available.
+^a Estimates and waste types will be adjusted in subsequent versions of this document if more accurate information becomes available.